stevewarsa/Knowledgebase/README.md

 - [Angular](#angular)

 ## Git Commands
+If you are trying to locate some branch and are not seeing it by using `git branch -a`, then make sure to run `git fetch`, which will pull down the metadata for any new branches created.
+Then you should be able to see the branch you're looking for.

 If errors related to invalid proxy when trying to run git pull:
 From git bash, run “cd ~” to go to home dir and look for “.gitconfig” file.
 In there, you may have an [http] section with a proxy defined.
 To fix the problem, you have to edit or remove that.